lambda-curry/virtualevent-poc/src/pages/custom-pages/registration.md

 ---
 templateKey: custom-page
+title: Registration
 requiresAuth: false
-title: Registration
 ---
-**Registration Fee:** $99 per person - Full access to OCP TECH WEEK
+**Post-Event Registration for On-Demand Access**: $49 USD per person

+All OCP TECH WEEK content will be available to view ON DEMAND following the live event.
+If you did not attend live and would like to purchase a ticket to access all the videos/slides/materials, register above for the discounted rate of $49 USD.

-**Cancellation Policy**:\
+**Cancellation Policy:**\
 Cancellations prior to Oct 9 - Full refund\
-Cancellations after Oct 9 - No refund\
+Cancellations after Oct 9 - No refund
-Cancellation requests must be emailed to [registration@opencompute.org](mailto:registration@opencompute.org)

-To apply for a media pass, click [here](https://docs.google.com/forms/d/e/1FAIpQLSfsDVYfSGmYX7RFATkaowYht-NcazHWPtDAtfHGjwDuGYtfMw/viewform "Apply for a media pass here").
+To apply for a media pass, email [dirkv@opencompute.org](mailto:dirkv@opencompute.org)